oracle-terraform-modules/terraform-oci-tdf-compute-instance/README.md

 ***Example***

-The following  example creates a compute within a subnet and compartment specified, using a display name of "Simple Instance", with shape *`VM.Standard2.1`*.
+The following example deploys a compute instance within a specified *subnet* and *compartment*.

 ```